FOX FAMILY CARE

 Ask yourself these questions if you are considering a fox.

-Are foxes legal in your state? if so, what are your states
+Are foxes legal in your state and local area? if so, what are the

 2. Have you done extensive research?